 We make every effort to find and hire the best people to care for your children.
 We do background checks through the appropriate State AND Federal Bureau of Investigation, Police and previous employers (reference checks).
 We also require drug screens on all staff.
 We provide orientation and training for each new person, and do everything we can to help them be successful.
 We do everything we can to retain good teachers as well, including providing frequent feedback on performance, and reviews of wages, based on performance, annually.

-If you have any concerns or issues, please contact the director at firstname.lastname@example.org for an open discussion of the situation.
+If you have any concerns or issues, please contact the executive director at firstname.lastname@example.org for an open discussion of the situation.

 7. Parent / Teacher Conferences